IBM/openapi-validator/README.md

 3. Install the dependencies using `npm install`
 4. Build the command line tool by running `npm run link`.

+### Platform specific binaries
+It is possible to build platform specific binaries for Linux, MacOS, and Windows that do not depend on having node.js installed.

+To build these, run `npm run pkg` in the root.
+The binaries (lint-openapi-linux, lint-openapi-macos, lint-openapi-windows.exe respectively) are built in the 'bin' directory in the root.

 ## Usage
 ### Command line
 `lint-openapi [options] [command] [<files>]`